-Founders and owners, Doug and Beverly Capelin, built Deer Hill’s Basecamp in Mancos, Colorado, at the feet of the majestic Rocky Mountains, and a stone’s throw from the rivers and canyons of Southeast Utah.
+Founders Doug and Beverly Capelin built Deer Hill’s Basecamp in Mancos, Colorado, at the feet of the majestic Rocky Mountains, and a stone’s throw from the rivers and canyons of southeast Utah.
 Over the past 30 years, the Capelins have built strong relationships with families and community leaders in the Navajo Nation and in Hopi and Zuni pueblos.
-Deer Hill’s programs are built on the kind of intimate relationships with people and place that take time and dedication to create.
+Deer Hill’s programs are built on the kind of intimate relationships with people and places that take time and dedication to create.

 Beverly and I left our teaching positions in 1983 because we had a dream.
-We wanted to do something that would change the lives of young people in a deep and soulful way.
-We didn’t spend very much time thinking about what everyone else was doing.
-We looked inside, and focused on things that mattered.
+We wanted to do something that would honor and enrich the lives of young people in a deep and soulful way.
+We didn’t spend much time thinking about what everyone else was doing.
+We knew what mattered.
+Authentic Connection to Self and Community.

 This was a fun-filled adventure!!!
 I will take invaluable lessons from this trip into my life.
 Deer Hill creates an opportunity for groups to come together and experience what is possible when they work and explore together.
 It is life-changing.Mara, participant